Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

 \fla{ P_M(t)& \cong\frac{2 Mg^2 \chi}{\kappa} \frac{\delta_{in}}{(\delta_{in}^2-\Gamma_{\Sigma}^2)} e^{-2\chi\Gamma_{\Sigma}t}\cdot \nonumber \\ & \int_{-\infty}^{t>\delta t_s} dt'\abs{A_{in}(t')}^2 e^{2\chi\Gamma_{\Sigma}t'}. }

-Thus after the signal pulse has entered the mini-resonators and its duration is shorter than $\Gamma_{\Sigma}^{-1}$, we see exponential decay of energy captured in all the mini-resonators: All the trapped signal energy is transferred into the atomic ensemble with a rate $ \chi\Gamma_{\Sigma}$ provided that $\Gamma_{a}^0\gg\gamma_b$, which is necessary to minimize irreversible signal pulse losses in mini-resonators.
+Thus after the signal pulse has entered the miniresonators and its duration is shorter than $\Gamma_{\Sigma}^{-1}$, we see exponential decay of energy captured in all the miniresonators: All the trapped signal energy is transferred into the atomic ensemble with a rate $ \chi\Gamma_{\Sigma}$ provided that $\Gamma_{a}^0\gg\gamma_b$, which is necessary to minimize irreversible signal pulse losses in miniresonators.
 The main part of the light energy will be transferred with high efficiency to atoms during time interval $T$ satisfying the condition $ \Gamma_{a}^0 T \geq 3 $.
-At the same time, if $5$ mini-resonators are used, no more than 1.2 $\%$ energy remains in them at time $t=T$.
-However, this process can continue as long as the mini-resonators are out of phase with respect to each other, i.e. if $T < \tau = \frac{2\pi}{\Delta}$, for example at $T = \tau/2> 3 (\Gamma_{a}^0)^{-1}$.
-Accordingly, we obtain the following more strong condition
+At the same time, if $5$ miniresonators are used, no more than 1.2 $\%$ energy remains in them at time $t=T$.
+However, this process can continue as long as the miniresonators are out of phase with respect to each other, i.e. if $T < \tau = \frac{2\pi}{\Delta}$, for example at $T = \tau/2> 3 (\Gamma_{a}^0)^{-1}$.
+Accordingly, we obtain the following stronger condition